Discover some of the most magical sailing grounds in the Hebrides aboard tall ship Bessie Ellen

 Majestic Mull and her outlying islands are certainly one of the highlights of Scotland and perhaps one of the most geologically interesting and spectacular of all the island groups.
 With ever-changing scenery from the high peaks of Ben Mor, the famously picturesque painted village of Tobermory or to the perfection of saintly Iona, there truly is a special place for everyone.

 Hidden on the eastern shore, at the heart of Mull lies Loch Spelve, a classic sheltered sea loch.
-Accessed through a tight narrow channel and a tumbling tide, the entrance defies the beauty that lies within.
 Rising steeply from the golden shores, soft verdant fields reach up to the high rocky peaks that tower above.
 A walk along the quiet road leads to the freshwater loch where Golden eagles can be easily spotted once you know where to look.
 Otters like it here too.
 Freshwater and clams are just what they like and for those of you that like the peace and quiet on deck, keep watch for the rippling of the water where a sweet smooth otter head may appear.
 Whatever the weather, rain or shine this is one of our favourite anchorages.

 Little lies beyond the Ross of Mull but the wide Atlantic ocean only broken by the rocky shores of Iona, an emerald isle in a sea of aquamarine.
 This is such a lovely place and with little amounts of traffic, you can blend in with the community, visit the ancient abbey or walk the crofter’s paths in search of the ever-elusive corncrake.